looppoint/looppoint.github.io/docs/index.md

 <img src='img/harish.jpeg' width=200>
 <div class="text">
 <a href="https://pages.cs.wisc.edu/~patil" target="_blank"><b> Harish Patil</b> </a> <br>
-<p align="justify">Harish Patil is a  Principal Engineer in a  Technology Path-finding and Innovation group at Intel Corporation.
+<p align="justify">Harish Patil is a Principal Engineer in the Technology Path-finding and Innovation group at Intel Corporation.
 His areas of interest include static/dynamic program analysis (using “Pin/SDE” and “LLVM”), simulation point selection(“PinPoints”), record/replay (“PinPlay”), and debugging (“DrDebug”).
 Recipient of “ACM Programming Languages Software Award:2020” for co-developing the Pin program instrumentation framework.
 Co-author of two papers with  “Test-of-Time” awards based on Pin (PLDI 2005-2015) and  PinPlay (CGO 2010-2020).
 He has a Ph.D. from the University of Wisconsin, Madison, a B.Tech. and an M.Tech. from Indian Institute of Technology, Bombay, and an MBA from Babson College.</p>
 </div>
 </div>
 <br>